 CVAN SE works as a sum greater than its parts to be an effective and authoritative network and voice for the visual arts in the region; supporting collaboration and raising the profile of the south east visual arts sector; facilitating development, growth and sustainability; and sharing knowledge and creating productive relationships.

-It is organised by a steering and project groups from the membership, and network manager, Cara Courage and hosted by Modern Art Oxford.
-The Chair is Paul Hobson, Director, Modern Art Oxford, and the Deputy Chair is Joanne Bushnell, Director, Aspex.
+It is organised by a steering and project groups from the membership, and network manager, Oliver Sumner and hosted by Modern Art Oxford.
+The Chair is Paul Hobson, Director, Modern Art Oxford, and the Deputy Chair is Joanne Bushnell, Director, Aspex, Portsmouth.

 CVAN SE is comprised of (in alphabetical order):

 Aspex; Blast Theory; De La Warr Pavilion; Fabrica; John Hansard Gallery; The Lightbox; Lighthouse; MK Gallery; Modern Art Oxford; Pallant House Gallery; Photoworks; Project Artworks; Towner; Turner Contemporary.